chingor13/autobots/README.md

 We use the `active_model_serializers` gem to accomplish serialization.
 An assembler declares the type of serializer used to specify the data returned

-### Formatting the response

-`autobots` gem only handles the loading and representation of the data.

 ```ruby

 class ProjectAssembler < Autobots::Assembler